remp2020/remp2020.github.io/index.md

 ### 25-Oct-2021: New version of CRM is available (0.35.0)

+**Technical announcement:** We've been successfully using CRM with MySQL 8 in production and we believe it's stable for everyone to use.
+In order to use the latest features of MySQL 8, we will need to drop MySQL 5.7 support in the next months.

+The preliminary end of support for MySQL 5.7 is scheduled for **April 2022**.
+Please schedule the upgrade of your database by this date in order to safely receive next versions of CRM.
+It's possible the CRM will work for you after this date, but you might encounter compatibility issues though.

+Now for the actual release.
 This release focuses mainly on improving stability, but brings some interesting features.

 - Bump of minimal version of PHP to 7.4.
 - Fix of inefficient API handler initialization, possibly improving speed of all API endpoints.